 I mentioned in my recent happy post that I headed to Dirty Bones for a bit of a bangarang farewell party for Charlie.
 Dirty Bones is tucked away on the third floor of Kingly Court, and takes bookings!
 Yes!
 When we got there we sprang for some cocktails as they were only £5 before 7 – quite the bargain and they were especially delicious.

 Dirty Bones is known for it’s chicken and hot dogs.
-I do love me some chicken but wasn’t in the mood after a few heavy evenings so went for the hot dog.
+I do love me some chicken but wasn’t in the mood for it after a few heavy evenings.
+I have also recently seen a recipe for pepper relish with chicken which I really fancy making so, so I decided to go for the hot dog.
 I actually got it bunless and it was still amazing – covered in BBQ pulled pork, crispy bacon, jalapeno cheese sauce and crispy shallots.
 What more do you need?!
 We got some chilli fries on the side as well to provide that hot hit.

 The other gals sprang for the chicken and waffles which, did look amazing!
 And they did all rave about it – crispy chicken and delicious waffles.
 Mac and cheese was also ordered which was oozy, cheesy and rich – amazing.
 I will definitely be going back with Paul soon!